xav-b/taskbook/build.md

 ## As A Service

-- Terminal first class citizen
 - Backup + Sync tasks between machines (using github repositories)
 - Github repositories = namespaces
 - Github repositories can have collaborators - team shared boards
-- Event hooks
+- Event hooks (integrate with IFTT/Zapier)
 - Analytics out of the logs
+- Habits, tasks, scheduling, 2 ways sync with google calendar